I started with a low number of stocks but as I gradually grow the business, my inventory grew and my dead stocks also accumulated a lot.

-Because my storage room has already reached its limits, a lot of my new merchandise ‘overflowed’ to my bedroom and some are in the living room.
+Because my storage room has already reached its limits, a lot of my new merchandise ‘overflowed’ into my bedroom and some are in the living room.

 What to Do with Dead Stocks?

-And also, another reason why I didn’t react right away to the growing dead stocks, is that I still had space during that time to accommodate everything that I have.
+And also, another reason why I didn’t react right away to the growing dead stocks, is that I still had space during that time to accommodate everything that I had.